The Infrastructure Investment and Jobs Act

 With good planning, trucking can capitalize on the Bipartisan Infrastructure Law.

 The Infrastructure Investment and Jobs Act (IIJA), signed into law on November 15, 2021, represents the single greatest investment in American highways and bridges in U.S. history.
-Commonly known as the Bipartisan Infrastructure Law, IIJA authorizes $477 billion in new funding over the next five years for surface transportation programs, including $351 billion for highways — a 38% boost above the baseline levels set in the last highway reauthorization bill, the FAST Act.
+Commonly known as the Bipartisan Infrastructure Law, IIJA authorizes $477 billion in new funding over five years for surface transportation programs, including $351 billion for highways — a 38% boost above the baseline levels set in the last highway reauthorization bill, the FAST Act.
 Of that pot, $40 billion is dedicated for bridges — the largest infusion of federal funding into our nation's bridge network since the formation of the Interstate Highway System.

 Freight Planning

 State freight plans are blueprints for how government officials design, manage and maintain freight networks.
-These formalized planning documents describe stakeholders, commodities, trip metrics and geographic operations that utilize a particular freight transportation network.
+These formalized planning documents describe stakeholders, commodities, trip metrics, and geographic operations that utilize a particular freight transportation network.

 Under IIJA, states are now required to update their official freight plans every four years.
 Freight plans are also now required to include:

-• Info on supply chain cargo flows,
+• Info on supply chain cargo flows;

-• An inventory of commercial ports,
+• An inventory of commercial ports;

-• Findings and recommendations from any multi-state freight compacts,
+• Findings and recommendations from any multi-state freight compacts;

-• Impacts of e-commerce on freight infrastructure,
+• Impacts of e-commerce on freight infrastructure;

-• Consideration of military freight, and
+• Consideration of military freight; and

 • Assessment of truck parking facilities in the state.